Core-Collab/Brainhack-ATL-2019/README.md

 ## Acknowledgments

-* BrainHack ATL for hosting the neuroscience hackathon and providing us data
+Thanks to the BrainHack ATL team for organizing the event, providing us with data/labels/food, and to the myriad of hosts who answered all of our questions and helped us understand the problem more clearly!